azconf-dev/home/general/ABOUT.md

 We want to

 - Be a non-profit and community driven.
-Now and always.
 - Keep the ticket costs relatively low through responsible sponsorships.
 - Encourage new speakers whilst also having a good balance of known local / international speakers.
 - Be one of the best conferences that attendees, speakers, organizers and sponsors look forward to attend every year.